aws-samples/cdk-eks-blueprints-patterns/README.md

     export PATH="/opt/homebrew/opt/node@18/bin:$PATH"
     ```

-1. **Verify node.js and npm Installation**
+ ### Verify `Node.js` and `npm` Installation

-    Check the installed version of Node.js:
+1. Check the installed version of Node.js

     ```bash
     node -v
     ```
     The output should be `v18.x.x`.

-    Check the installed version of npm:
+1. Check the installed version of npm

     ```bash
     npm -v
     ```

-    The output should be a version greater than `9.7.x`.
+    The output should be a version greater than `9.x.x`.

-    If your npm version is not `9.7.x` or above, update npm with the following command:
+    If your npm version is not `9.x.x` or above, update npm with the following command:

     ```bash
     sudo npm install -g npm@latest